 You always knew this day would come, but you never imagined being the caregiver for your parents would be so overwhelming and time-consuming.

-You feel split in half trying to attend to your own life needs and responsibilities, while still trying to be a caring, loving, adult child to your parent who needs and relies on you more and more.
+You feel split in half trying to attend to your own life needs and responsibilities, while still trying to be a caring, loving, adult child to your parent who needs and relies on you more and more in addition to being their caregiver.
 Perhaps, they live independently or in an assisted living facility, but you still feel guilt-stricken and obligated to be there as much as possible for them.

 Trying to maintain two households, your own and theirs.
 Having to balance two checkbooks, pay bills for two homes.
 Following up with doctor appointments, insurance needs, and other medical issues.
 Oh and don’t forget grocery shopping both for them and your own family.